Scripter17/JREP/README.md

                                         flushing the stdout buffer (ideal for
                                         chaining commands)
-  --force-flush                         Always flush STDOUT (slow) --print-rundata                       Print raw runData JSON at the end
-                                        (used for debugging)
-  --verbose, -v                         Verbose info The following have extended help that can be seen with --help [topic]: sub, blockwise, order, exec
+  --force-flush                         Always flush STDOUT (slow) --verbose, -v                         Verbose info The following have extended help that can be seen with --help [topic]: sub, blockwise, order, exec
 ```